FS-Driverless/Formula-Student-Driverless-Simulator/docs/getting-started.md

 When asked to rebuild the 'Blocks' and 'AirSim' modules, choose 'Yes'.
 This is the step where the plugin part of AirSim is compiled.

 After some time Unreal Engine will start and you can launch the game.
+Run the game in standalone mode or or selected viewport mode, simulate and eject mode do not support camera's.

 If you make changes to AirLib you have to run `build.cmd` again.